masc-ucsc/docs/docs/pyrope/07b-structtype.md

 )
 ```

-It is also important to notice that when one of the tuples as an entry, it can
+It is also important to notice that when one of the tuples has an entry, it can
 have an undefined value (`nil` or `0sb?`).
-If the entry value is undefined,
-neither concatenate (`++`) or in-place insert (`...`) trigger a compile error.
+Undefined entries are useful for
-This is quite useful for defining interfaces because the default value for a
-function is `nil`.
+declaring interfaces because the default value for a function is `nil`.

 ```pyrope
 const Interface = (